NamburiRupesh/Drones_S5_CD5_UAV_Attitude_Control_Quaternion/README.md

-# Quaternion-Based Attitude Control of a Quadrotor UAV
+# Full Quaternion-Based Attitude Control of a Quadrotor UAV

 ## Team Members